Real or not? Gio Gonzalez has a day to remember

 — ESPN Stats & Info (@ESPNStatsInfo) August 1, 2017

 In other news of top prospects/young players, Yoan Moncada had a nasty collision with Willy Garcia and both players left the game.
-Moncada is day-to-day with a knee contusion while Garcia will be re-evaluated Tuesday after suffering a head contusion.
-Finally, the Mets announced shortstop Amed Rosario will be called up and make his major league debut on Tuesday at Colorado.
+Moncada is day to day with a knee contusion, and Garcia will be re-evaluated Tuesday after suffering a head contusion.
+Finally, the Mets announced shortstop Amed Rosario will be called up and make his major league debut Tuesday at Colorado.

 Trade deadline wrap-up.
 I wrote about my winners and losers here; Bradford Doolittle breaks down the big Yu Darvish trade for the Dodgers; and Andrew Marchand says getting Sonny Gray means the Yankees are the Yankees again.